 1. Luccombe Beach, Isle of Wight

-It has the most romantic ambience and is close to a tiny village called Frogmore.
-There’s crystal blue water and sand making it perfect for a moonlit skinny dip or even day time swimming if it comes to that.
-Palace Cove is about a 100m swim and there are rocks and sand banks on the way to rest on.
+There’s crystal blue water and sand making it perfect for a moonlit skinny dip or even daytime swimming if it comes to that.

 There’s also a perfect walk for all types of walker and you’ll find a lot of small beaches in the area.
-You’ll just have to climb over the rocks that separate them or walk round when the tide is out.
-We’d advise taking small amounts to drink and snack on in waterproof rucksacks and go in your swimming suit and rubber soled shoes!
+You’ll just have to climb over the rocks that separate them or walk around when the tide is out.
+We’d advise taking small amounts to drink and snack on in waterproof rucksacks and go in your swimming suit and rubber-soled shoes!

 The walk is 2kms and takes about 25 minutes to complete with easy beach access.